Catherine F Sinclair

 A/Prof Catherine Sinclair is a dual fellowship trained neck and thyroid surgeon and laryngologist.
 She is dedicated to providing patients with the highest quality care and to assessing patients on an individual basis for surgical or non-surgical treatments when appropriate.

-Areas of special interest with respect to neck and thyroid include thyroid nodule surgery and radiofrequency / ethanol ablation, thyroid cancer, and laryngeal nerve monitoring and voice preservation during thyroid and neck surgeries.
+In addition to ablation, other areas of special interest with respect to neck and thyroid include thyroid nodule surgery and radiofrequency / ethanol ablation, thyroid cancer, and laryngeal nerve monitoring and voice preservation during thyroid and neck surgeries.
 With regards to laryngology, areas of special interest include vocal fold lesions, professional voice, neurolaryngology and the laryngeal adductor reflex.

 A Brief Biography